 Part-time writer, part-time snoozer, full-time fan of Star Trek, kittens, and afternoon tea.

 Walking down the streets of downtown Cairns, a coastal city in central Queensland, Australia, it’s hard to see anything other than a glorified reception desk for the Great Barrier Reef.
 Every storefront is either a tour-booking centre, a restaurant, or a souvenir shop full of stuffed koalas and knock-off boomerangs.
 And while the reef is absolutely worth a tour, the prices are high enough to prohibit most people from spending more than a day out on the water.
 The question then becomes what to do with the rest of your time in Cairns, and plenty of enterprising companies have cropped up to answer it.
 I chose Urban Adventures’ Cairns All Encompassed tour, one of several tours offered by husband-wife duo of Kisaeda Benioni and Quey Walker, promising a chance to stretch your legs and an insider’s view of the city.
+(Editor’s note: Unfortunately, this tour is no longer available, but please check out our other tours across Australia!)

 This particular tour starts bright and early and goes well into the evening.
 It covers everything from a trek though the botanic gardens to an impromptu history lesson at a repurposed WWII oil facility, a tasty dinner of local Aussie specialties like kangaroo and alligator, and even a guided tour through the local night market.
 You wouldn’t think you’d need a guide for a market, but it’s a place so packed with people and merchandise that it could easily overwhelm the uninitiated.
 Eleven hours initially seemed a bit long for a tour, but I was hooked as soon as I saw the words “relaxing massage” in the tour description.